asdf-community/asdf-direnv/README.md

 ### Setup

-Install this plugin and run the automatic setup: `asdf direnv setup`.
+Install this plugin and run the automatic setup: `asdf direnv setup <shell>`.
 You can run this command for all of your preferred shells `bash`/`fish`/`zsh`.

 ```bash